stephanieArmbru/Case_study_GNAR_COVID_Ireland/README.md

 # Structure

-R code for paper Armbruster and Reinert, 2023, "COVID-19 incidence in the Republic of Ireland:  A case study for network-based time series models"
+R code for paper Armbruster and Reinert, 2024, "Network-based time series modeling for COVID-19 incidence in the Republic of Ireland"

 ### For citation: <br />
-@article{armbruster2023covid,<br />
+@article{armbruster2024network,<br />
-  title={COVID-19 incidence in the Republic of Ireland: A case study for network-based time series models},<br />
+  title={Network-based time series modeling for COVID-19 incidence in the Republic of Ireland},<br />
   author={Armbruster, Stephanie and Reinert, Gesine},<br />
-  journal={arXiv preprint arXiv:2307.06199},<br />
+  journal={Springer Nature},<br />
-  year={2023}<br />
+  year={2024}<br />
 }

 ## Data